pchavezhernandez/pchavezhernandez/README.md

 - Hi, I’m Pablo.
 I'm currently learning how to code in my freetime.
 - I’m interested both data and physical sciences.
 I recently ended a very brief, yet successful, experience playing online poker.
           It was a diverting introduction to new ideas such as game theory, accounting concepts (e.g., "equity" and "EV"), and risks/rewards calculations.
-          *Note: Due to new regulations; I am no longer allowed to play in my area.
-I hope to continute this hobby if I move to an area that does*
+          *Note: Due to new regulations; Ignition Casino is no longer offered in my area.
+I hope to continute this hobby if my state regulates online poker*
           I also enjoy working out, volunteering, and playing guitar.
 - I’m currently learning as much as I can about data science in my freetime; specifically Bayesian mechanism design.
           I am familiar with excel, but am currently trying to learn R  and Python.